Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 - Overwhelming force?
 - Something new is born?

 The Big Bang is the current best scientific theory for a beginning to the universe.
 The Big Bang itself is described by scientists as the instant before the beginning of time, space, light or matter.

-The white on this card may symbolize purity, or a blinding light, or simply the color white.
+- The image: The white on this card may symbolize purity, or a blinding light, or simply the color white.
+- Overwhelming force: The force may be in favor of the characters, or against them, or simply something that they witness, such as a storm in the distance, or opinion polls predicting a landslide victory.
+- Something new is born: It could be a person as well as an animal, or an idea, or a technology.
+It could be beneficial, detrimental, or both.

 #### Example: The temple.